 This section provides for a minor site plan and design review process.
-Minor site plan review is a Type I or Type II decision, as described in OCMC section 17.62.035.A., subject to administrative proceedings described in OCMC section 17.50 and may be utilized as the appropriate review process only when authorized by the Ceommunity Decirce Decirce only a minimal amount of review, typical of minor modifications and/or changes to existing uses or buildings.
+Minor site plan review is a Type I or Type II decision, as described in OCMC Section 17.62.035.A., subject to administrative proceedings described in OCMC Section 17.50 and may be utilized as the appropriate review process only when authorized by the community development director.
+The purpose of this type of review is to expedite design review standards for uses and activities that require only a minimal amount of review, typical of minor modifications and/or changes to existing uses or buildings.

 - A. Type I Minor Site Plan and Design Review. - 1.
 Applicability.
 Type I applications involve no discretion and is typically processed concurrently with a building permit application.
 The Type I process is not applicable for: - a.
 Any activity which is included with or initiates actions that require Type II-IV review. - b.
 Any use which is not permitted outright, unless otherwise noted Any increase in square footage of a conditional or nonconforming use (excluding nonconforming structures). - c.
 Any proposal in which nonconforming upgrades are required under Chapter 17.58. - d.
 Any proposal in which modifications are proposed under Section 17.62.015. - 2.
 The following projects may be processed as a Type I application: - a.
-Addition of up to two hundred 200 square feet to a commercial, institutional, or multifamily structure in which no increases are required to off-street parking.
+Addition of up to two hundred square feet to a commercial, institutional, or multifamily structure in which no increases are required to off-street parking.
 This includes a new ancillary structure, addition to an existing structure, or new interior space (excluding new drive thru).
-Increases of more than two hundred 200 square feet in a twelve-12-month period shall be processed as Type II. - b.
-Addition of up to 1000 one thousand square feet to an industrial use in which no increases are required to off-street parking.
+Increases of more than two hundred square feet in a twelve-month period shall be processed as Type II. - b.
+Addition of up to one thousand square feet to an industrial use in which no increases are required to off-street parking.
 This includes a new ancillary structure, addition to an existing structure, or new interior space (excluding ancillary retail and office).
-Increases of more than 1000 one thousand square feet in a twelve-12-month period shall be processed as Type II. - c.
-Temporary structures, excluding mobile vendors. - Removal, replacement or addition of awnings, or architectural projections to existing structures. - e.
+Increases of more than one thousand square feet in a twelve-month period shall be processed as Type II. - c.
+Temporary structures, excluding mobile vendors. - d.
+Removal, replacement or addition of awnings, or architectural projections to existing structures. - e.
 Addition, modification, or relocation of refuse enclosure. - f.
 Changes to amount, location, or design of bicycle parking. - g.
 Installation of mechanical equipment. - h.
 Repaving of previously approved parking lots with no change to striping.